ketanarlulkar/Book_Summaries/The_Five_Rules_for_Successful_Stock_Investing.md

 ### B. The Income Statement
 * **Revenue (Sales):** How much money the company has brought in during a quarter or a year.
-* **Cost of Sales:** The expenses most directly involved in creating revenue, such as labor costs, raw materials (for manufacturers), or the wholesale price of goods (for retailers).
+* **Cost of Revenue (Cost of Sales):** The expenses most directly involved in creating revenue, such as labor costs, raw materials (for manufacturers), or the wholesale price of goods (for retailers).
 * **Gross Profit:** `Revenue - Cost of Sales`
 * **Gross Margin:** `Gross Profit % (Revenue)`
 * **Operating Expenses or Selling, General, and Administrative Expenses (SG&A):** :white_check_mark:A lower percentage of operating expenses relative to sales generally means a tighter, more cost-effective firm.
 (Compare with competitors)